English passive voice: The passive participle

-Wanner argues that identification of the passive voice construction can't solely rely on the auxiliary be and the past participle as distinguishing features because the auxiliary be is present progressive verbs and the past participle can be found in multiple constructions that are not passive voice constructions.
+Wanner argues that identification of the passive voice construction can't solely rely on the auxiliary be and the past participle as distinguishing features because the auxiliary be is also used to express the progressive aspect and the past participle can be found in multiple constructions that are not passive voice constructions.
 In these instances Wanner refers to, the auxiliary be is not found next to or with the past participle.
 If the auxiliary be is present directly in front of a past participle, it is a passive construction.

-External argument, implicit argument and theta roles
+External argument, implicit argument, and theta roles

 Passives always contain an external argument.
 An external argument is specifically referring to the theta role that is assigned to the subject of the sentence.
 Often, the external argument is the agent of the sentence.
 In passive constructions, the external argument does not need to be in subject position, as seen in active constructions.
 It is often found in an adjunct position instead.
 The passive voice also doesn't have to use the agent role.
 The passive allows for a variety of thematic roles in the external argument.
 For example, the subject could have a theta role of goal instead, as in the sentence below.